Disruption-Consulting/autoMigrate/README.md

 |:white_check_mark:|||**MIGRATION COMPLETE**|

-In this way, near-synchronous copies of the source application data files are maintained on the target database until the business decides to complete the migration by running `./runMigration -m EXECUTE`; from that point forward the migration proceeds in exactly the same way resulting in only 12 minutes application downtime.
+In this way, near-synchronous copies of the source application data files are maintained on the target database until the business decides to complete the migration by running `./runMigration -m EXECUTE` at which point the application tablespaces are set read only before a final incremental backup is taken and applied.
+From there the migration proceeds in exactly the same way resulting in only 12 minutes application downtime.

 # AUTOMIGRATE SCRIPTS